-This Committee ensures adherence to the Group Investment Policy and Asset Liability Management Policy.
-The Committee acts in accordance with the Prudent Person Principle as stipulated in Article 132 of the Solvency II Directive.
+This committee ensures adherence to the Group Investment Policy and Asset Liability Management Policy and acts in accordance with the Prudent Person Principle as stipulated in Article 132 of the Solvency II Directive.

-The Committee met five times in 2021 and Mr Lawrence Zammit continued to chair the Committee during the year.
-Members include Dr Andre Camilleri, Mr Franco Azzopardi, Mr Michael Gatt and Mr Matthew von Brockdorff Chief Executive Officer, as directors on the committee, while the Group Chief Financial Officer, Mr Mark Camilleri and Mr John Bonett are additional members.
-The Chief Financial Officer Mr John Muscat also attends meetings by invitation as and when required.
+The committee met five times in 2022 and Mr Lawrence Zammit continued to chair the committee during the year.
+Members include Dr Andre Camilleri, Mr Franco Azzopardi (resigned May 2022), Mr Michael Gatt and Mr Matthew von Brockdorff, as directors on the committee; while the Group Chief Financial Officer, Mr Mark Camilleri and Mr John Bonett (resigned August 2022) were additional members.
+Mr Malcolm Booker and Mr John Muscat the Chief Financial Officer joined the committee in May and August 2022 respectively.

-The Committee sets investment parameters, mandates with discretionary managers, and asset allocations in line with the Investment Policy, the Asset Liability Management Policy and relevant areas in the Board's Risk Appetite Statement.
-It annually reviews the Investment Policy, the Asset Liability Management Policy and the relevant parts of the Risk Appetite Statement to ensure alignment between these policies and regulatory requirements.
+The committee sets investment parameters, mandates with discretionary managers, and asset allocations in line with the Investment Policy, the Asset Liability Management Policy and relevant areas in the Board's Risk Appetite Statement.
+It annually reviews the above-mentioned policies and the relevant parts of the Risk Appetite Statement to ensure alignment between these policies and regulatory requirements.

-The Committee also engages, after board appointment, investment services providers entrusted to manage the investment portfolio on a discretionary basis, and reviews the performance of such managers.
-Managers regularly address and report to the Committee and other board and Executive Committee members attend these presentations.
-The Committee also oversees the PCC's property investments and recommends action to the board.
+The committee also engages investment services providers entrusted to manage the investment portfolio on a discretionary basis and reviews the performance of such managers.
+Managers regularly address and report to the committee and other board and Executive Committee members attend these presentations.
+The committee continues its journey to build sustainability and increased ESG direction into its investment strategy.